athos/lein-with-env-vars/README.md

   ...  )
 ```

-And then, you can run a task with `with-env-vars` to set the environment variables according to the settings:
+And then, run a task with `with-env-vars` to set the environment variables according to the settings:

     $ lein with-env-vars repl
     ...